FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/orphaned-comments/2022-06-20-orphaned-comments.md

 title: Orphaned Comments &#124; 20 June 2022
 maintitle: Orphaned Comments
 subtitle:
-more: Recreation of comment left on the 20 June 2020 related to The Lena Zavaroni Show - 11 September 1982
+more: Recreation of comment left on the 20 June 2020 related to The Lena Zavaroni Show dated 11 September 1982
 description: I have started to recreate the comments as best I can from the email versions of the comments I have.
 post_description: I have started to recreate the comments as best I can from the email versions of the comments I have.
 categories: [Orphaned-Comments, OnThisDay20June]